 The goal of the Catalyst Science Fund is to advance the development of new biotechnology tools to help solve conservation’s most intractable problems.
 Launched in 2018 with a 3-year pledge of $1 million annually from biotech company Promega, the Catalyst Science Fund is designed to hasten impactful innovations in conservation.
 A key barrier to the adoption of genomic solutions by the conservation community has been the lack of success stories.
-To that end, we created the Catalyst Science Fund to support early-stage, transformative bio-science research, and proof-of-concept projects.
-Now at over $8 million, the fund continues to create new avenues for the successful restoration of wildlife through the application of technology.
+To that end, we created the Catalyst Science Fund to support early-stage, transformative bio-science research and proof-of-concept projects.
+Now at over $20 million, the fund continues to create new avenues for the successful restoration of wildlife through the application of biotechnology innovation.

 We are living in a time of unprecedented advances in biotechnology in the fields of medicine and agriculture.
 At Revive & Restore, we believe that biotechnology can also create opportunities for solving some of conservation’s most challenging problems, including genetic bottlenecks, wildlife diseases, climate change, and invasive species.
 The approach we take with the Catalyst Science Fund is to support proof-of-concept projects that translate advanced biotechnologies to wildlife conservation applications that currently lack viable solutions.
 Our projects come with a lot of technical risk, but offer the potential of major rewards for the future of species restoration.